 on the site, the locals living nearby were curious as to what was going on.
 A meeting was held by interested parties and very soon the birds were tweeting and the bees were buzzing with the news that it was going to be a Fairy Garden.

 The fairies were thrilled and excited when they saw this beautiful site situated close to Corbally Falls and overlooking the Mill Race at the end of Mill Road.
 "Rosaleen" queen of the

 fairies got straight to work building and painting little houses.

 In no time at all, the fairies with their noiseless wings started to flutter in, Fairy Faye, Lilly and Violet

-were some of the first to move in, then Tess, Isobel, Poppy, Rainbow, Abbie, Chloe, Pumpkin, Sweet Pea, Ava, Fern, Rose and Ruby.
+were the first to move in, then Tess, Isobel, Poppy, Rainbow, Abbie, Chloe, Pumpkin, Sweet Pea, Ava, Fern, Rose and Ruby.

-place and Elf Buddy, Nipper, Thistle, Meadow, Pebble and others took up residence.
+Elf Buddy, Nipper, Thistle, Meadow, Pebble and Pollen and several others took up residence.